-The most investigated intervention is exercise!
+The most investigated and effective intervention is exercise!

 With isometrics shoot for 5 repetitions of 45-second holds with a 2-minute rest break, you want to go heavy!
-The load should be at about 70% of the maximal amount of strength that you can hold.
+The load should be at about 70% of the maximum amount of strength that you can hold.
 After 45 seconds you should be getting fatigued.
-Isometrics have shown to reduce pain, which is why I love beginning my patients here.
+Isometrics have been shown to reduce pain, which is why I love beginning my patients here.
 In this phase, you can also perform other exercises targeting your gluteals and calves in the meantime.
 Don’t progress quickly through this phase, this often takes a few weeks to progress through.

 Seated Knee Extension Isometric Holds

 HOW: Begin in a seated position with a band wrapped around your shin bone.
 Straighten out your knee by pulling into the band.
 Hold the desired position.